High School Too is an invitation to create care, consent and accountability in Ontario schools

 Receive a disclosure with care

-Watch our BRAVE Model© video that maps out simple steps you can take to respond with care if someone discloses sexual harassment.
+Watch our BRAVE Model© video that maps out five simple steps so you can respond with care if a friend shares that they have been subjected to sexual violence.

 Be brave